markmoxon/elite-source-code-bbc-micro-cassette/sources/original_sources/README.md

-# Original source code
+# Original source code for the tape version of Elite

-This folder contains the original source code from Ian Bell's personal website.
+This folder contains the original source code for the tape version of Elite from Ian Bell's personal website.

 ---